 (SEAL)

+GUARANTOR:

+_________________________________ (SEAL)

+Jill Smith

 Document Divider Page

 Prepared by

 GoDocs

 LEGAL NOTICE: Documents in this package, as well as all document designs, database integration, templates, document packaging, web application, html code, script code, document preparation and delivery systems and related software are the copyrighted intellectual property of GoDocs ("GoDocs").
 All documents are provided subject to the GoDocs Terms and Conditions as published on the GoDocs website at GoDocs.com/terms ("GoDocs Terms").
 GoDocs software generates custom documents for each particular transaction.
 GoDocs does not sell or authorize others to use its documents forms or templates.
 The GoDocs Terms limit the use of the documents in this package to the particular loan transaction for which they were generated (or for informational purposes only if this is a draft or sample document package).
 It is a violation of the GoDocs Terms to use or adapt any document in this package for any other transaction, or as a basis for preparing document forms or templates for use in connection with other transactions.
 Any violation of the GoDocs Terms shall incur an unauthorized use fee in the amount of $5,000 for each document that is prepared based on an GoDocs-generated document in violation of the GoDocs Terms.
 GoDocs will vigorously pursue all available civil and criminal penalties against any violation of the GoDocs Terms.